 They say a picture is worth a thousand words.
 You can take that advice and use images on your website.
-If you want an engaging and aesthetically pleasing website, you need to use images on your website.
+If you want an engaging and aesthetically pleasing website, you need to use images on your website, from hero images across the top of your website to smaller photos to break up text.
 Visuals should be a key part of your content marketing strategy.
-Images add flare to blog posts and webpages, but navigating the legality of using website images can be confusing.
+Images add flare to blog posts and webp ages, but navigating the legality of using website images can be confusing.
 In this article, you will learn how to find images to use on your website and the steps you need to take to legally use different images.

 Why Use Website Images?